Preskoči na glavni sadržaj

 • Specialist (welder, reinforcement worker): 1,800 – 2,500 EUR/month gross

-Net pay (after Croatian taxes and social contributions) is typically 75–80% of gross.
-For example, a gross salary of 1,500 EUR means approximately 1,150–1,200 EUR in your bank account.
+Net pay after Croatian taxes and social contributions is typically 75–80% of gross.
+A gross salary of 1,500 EUR means roughly 1,150–1,200 EUR in your account.

-Important: Always ask for your gross salary in writing, in the employment contract.
+Important: always ask for your gross salary in writing in the employment contract.
 Verbal promises of "take-home pay" are not legally binding.

 Your employer handles the permit — not you.